RekhaSunil/CustomerAPI/README.md

     Otherwise it will diplay the list of datas with Status=true and ErrorDescription="".

-    The method will calculate the rewards for a particular month and then calculate the grand total for the selected Customer.
+    The method will calculate the rewards for a particular month.

+    Finally it will add the rewards for the given three months and calculate the grand total for the selected Customer.

+    The output will consists of the above mentioned fields Month name, Customer ID Rewards and Total.